arangodb/arangodb/Documentation/DocuBlocks/Rest/Database/get_api_database_new.md

 every DB-server, and 1, which disables replication.

 @RESTSTRUCT{writeConcern,get_api_database_new_USERS,number,optional,}
-Default minimum replication factor for new collections created in this database.
+Default write concern for new collections created in this database.
-If there are less than minReplicationFactor replicas available the collection will become read-only.
+It determines how many copies of each shard are required to be in sync on the different DBServers.
+If there are less then these many copies in the cluster a shard will refuse to write.
+Writes to shards with enough up-to-date copies will succeed at the same time however.
+The value of *writeConcern* can not be larger than *replicationFactor*. _(cluster only)_

 @RESTBODYPARAM{users,array,optional,get_api_database_new_USERS}
 Has to be an array of user objects to initially create for the new database.